n1ght-hunter/igloo/README.md

 - Generate bindings: `just gen`

 Warning: Loading plugins can be slow during development due to Wasmtime compilation.
-Consider adding this to your `Cargo.toml` for faster builds:
+Consider adding this to your `Cargo.toml` for faster builds or running in release mode:

 ```toml
 # Optimize wasmtime/cranelift in dev builds for faster WASM compilation